ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](property_pointsize.txt.gif)](property_pointsize.txt)

-Using this information to generate a new label image is trick and will be looked at below.
+Using this information to generate a new label image is tricky and will be looked at below.

 One of the most useful user defined settings you can use is the "`filename:`" setting.
 For example...

 ~~~
 convert rose: -set filename:my_area '%wx%h' 'rose-%[filename:my_area].png'